 The reviews online of Coding Dojo are mixed, but skewed towards negative.
 They are on SwitchUp’s list of best bootcamps.
 On CourseReport, students felt like they learned a lot, but some did not think there were enough instructors to the number of students.
 Another issue came with the job assistance, which they did not feel was adequate.
 Similarly, administrative and curriculum problems arose for students who reviewed the program on Career Karma.

-Many grads report that they have had trouble finding a job as a software engineer despite doing well in the program.
-Some people say that they learned a lot about the 3 stacks, but it wasn’t enough to get them interviews and when interviewing, it wasn’t enough to solve the problems.
-TrustPilot reviews echo this, explaining that the curriculum does not go far enough into depth, leaving people with only surface level understanding of important topics.
+Many grads report that they had trouble finding a job as a software engineer despite doing well in the program.
+Some people said that they learned a lot about the 3 stacks, but it wasn’t enough to get them interviews.
+They also reported that when interviewing, it wasn’t enough to solve the problems.
+TrustPilot reviews echo this.
+They explain that the curriculum does not go far enough into depth, leaving people with only surface level understanding of important topics.